Monoids Let You Run Automata in Parallel

 My only grapple with finite automata is how inherently sequential their execution model is.
 To recognize a string, an FA consumes it one character after another while extracting the relevant information from it and storing in an internal state.
 This execution is fair and square but, unfortunately, not very amenable to today’s age of multiple cores and GPUs.1

-For parallelism to work, we need an equivalent machine that let’s independently calculate a state for arbitrary string chunks and then piece them together into a coherent global state.
+For parallelism to work, we need an equivalent machine that can independently calculate a state for arbitrary string chunks and then piece them together into a coherent global state.

 In a previous post, we explored how to use tensor networks to turn a finite automaton into a quantum system.
 As a consequence, language recognition became a bunch of small matrix multiplications and tensor contractions, operations that are very amenable to parallelization.
 Today let’s investigate this same idea but focusing on the parallelization instead of the quantum stuff.
 We will also switch from tensors to monoids, making it well-suited for a Haskell implementation.